savaslabs/sumac/README.md

 Use the `--update` option if you'd like to make updates to existing Redmine time entries.
 This is helpful if a user has gone back into Harvest and adjusted wording for Redmine issue descriptions, or time amounts, etc.

-Lastly, consider defaulting to the `--strict` option which will only post time entries to Redmine if a mapping is defined between the Harvest project ID and a Redmine project name.

 ## Configuration

 Copy `config.example.yml` to `config.yml`.